Tuition & Fees

 Background Check and Drug Screen

-Required within one month of matriculation; another may be required one month prior to the clinical phase of training.
+Required within one month of matriculation; a second background check and drug screen will be required prior to clinical rotations; a third may be required prior to the last semester of training.

-$144.00 ($288.00 if two separate tests required).
-The program has made arrangements to have this completed in the CASPA portal via the company, Castle Branch.
+$288.00 ($432.00 if a third test is required).
+The program has made arrangements to have this completed via the company, Castle Branch.
 Some clinical sites may also require separate and more specific background checks and drug screenings.
 If required, the student is responsible for any associated fees.

 AHA CPR/BLS for Healthcare Providers Training